paraluke23/covidjsonparser/README.md

 # covidjsonparser

-It will extract abstract from papers - https://cset.georgetown.edu/covid-19-open-research-dataset-cord-19/ Then it will write it to txt.
+It will extract abstract from papers, which are in JSON format - https://cset.georgetown.edu/covid-19-open-research-dataset-cord-19/

-It will loop through a local directory.
+It reads and writes from/to a local directory.